Gonzih/vim-keymap/keymap.md

 + zfa) Create fold in () brackets
 + zfa] Create fold in [] brackets
 + zfa> Create fold in <> brackets

+# Search and Replace
++ /# Find # searching forward
++ ?# Find # searching backward
++ n Continue search downwards
++ N Continue search upwards
++ % Move to matching bracket from under cursor
++ :s/old/new/g Substitude old for new on line with no prompt
++ :#,&s/old/new/g Substitude old for new on lines # to & with no prompt
++ :%s/old/new/g Globally substitude old for new with no prompt
++ :%s/old/new/gc Globally substitude old for new with prompt